 During its G20 presidency from to , Germany hosted the first Digital Ministers’ Meeting ever to take place between the countries of the G20.
 This discussion process primarily focused on digitalisation as a key element for strong, sustainable, balanced and inclusive growth in the world economy.

 If we want to make full use of the opportunities provided by digitalisation for the benefit of all people, we will need a joint, international framework for action.
-When it comes to shaping digitalisation, the core objectives of the Federal Ministry for Economic Affairs and Energy are to achieve transparency, legal certainty and a fair framework for competition on the internet, as well as to ensure data sovereignty, the harmonisation of standards for Industrie 4.0, and the promotion of digital education.
+When it comes to shaping digitalisation, the core objectives of the Federal Ministry for Economic Affairs and Climate Action are to achieve transparency, legal certainty and a fair framework for competition on the internet, as well as to ensure data sovereignty, the harmonisation of standards for Industrie 4.0, and the promotion of digital education.